 Kirkham Hot Springs

 • The site features multiple hot pools and waterfalls at the river's edge

-Kirkham Hot Springs sits on the South Fork of the Payette River across Highway 21, five miles east of Lowman.
-This spectacular recreation area and interpretive site for volcanic activity allows not only soaking in the healing mineral water or take the hot shower in a river's cave but also let visitors to learn about the hot springs geology and local history.
+Kirkham Hot Springs can be found on the South Fork of the Payette River, across Highway 21, five miles east of Lowman.
+This spot is both a recreation area and an interpretive site for volcanic activity, where, in addition to soaking in the healing mineral water or taking a hot shower in the river's cave, you can also learn about the hot springs' geology and local history.

-If you driving from Lowman, you can stop at a large pullout on the right, just before the Kirkham parking area, and enjoy the scenic view of colorful hills with hot water coming from multiple sources, steaming waterfalls cascading down to pools, and the river rushing its turquoise water over rocks.
+If you are driving from Lowman, you can stop at a large pullout on your right, just before the Kirkham parking area.
+There, you will enjoy a scenic view of colorful hills, steaming waterfalls cascading down into the pools, and the river rushing its turquoise waters over the rocky bed.

-If you want to see this fabulous geothermal area closer and soak in its mineral water, travel 400 feet east to the bridge across the river.
-The bridge is closed for vehicles at this time.
-The 0.3-mile trail leading to the waterfalls and soaking pools starts at the bridge and runs through the site to a viewing platform and then down to the river.
-Be careful walking down to the hot springs.
-Rock surfaces are uneven and can be slippery when wet.
+Should you wish to see this fabulous geothermal area closer and soak in its mineral water, travel 400 feet east to the bridge across the river.
+At the time of our visit, the bridge was closed to vehicles.
+At this very bridge, however, begins a 0.3-mile trail leading to the waterfalls and soaking pools.
+It runs through the site to a viewing platform and then down to the river.
+Be careful when walking, though – the rocky surfaces are uneven and slippery when wet.

-There are only vault toilets at the parking and no drinking water.
-There is a beautiful picnic area shaded with Ponderosa pines.
+There are only vault toilets in the parking area and no drinking water.
+There is, however, a beautiful picnic area shaded with Ponderosa pines.

+Kirkham Hot Springs